dannycastroaudio/itp/midterm/README.md

 ---
 ### Phase 2.1

-cant firgure out arc orientation.
-I look up youtube how. link to video. explains how orientation is mapped out in p5 now that i figure it out, i add ears  and top of head, as well as face. i have to test the location of my points and make sure I actually understand how to do it.
+I couldnt figure out arc orientation, so I looked up youtube how, and [this video](https://www.youtube.com/watch?v=IWLpIJMVRtg) explained how orientation is mapped out in p5
+Now that I figured it out, I added ears and top of head, as well as face.
+I had to test the location of my points and make sure I actually understand how to do it.
 I wasnt really using a scale here, just testing if it felt right.

+I also made sure to reference the P5.js website [documentation on primitive shapes](https://p5js.org/examples/shapes-and-color-shape-primitives/), specifically [arcs](https://p5js.org/reference/p5/arc/), [triangles](https://p5js.org/reference/p5/triangle/), [rectangle](https://p5js.org/reference/p5/rect/), and [ellipses](https://p5js.org/reference/p5/ellipse/).
+After reading through these, I knew I wasnt going in blind.

 ````javascript
 function setup()